 You might want to pick up a couple of basics before beginning this short article if this is foreign territory for you.
 My earlier article, TMJ Pain: Whose Fault Is It? would be a reasonable place to start.
 Knowing even a simplified version of the anatomy will help you picture what occurs when the disc is gone.

-When the articular disc of the TMJ is displaced long enough, it will eventually perforate or—more likely– break apart.
-When that occurs, the mandibular condyle will actually contact the inferior surface of the glenoid fossa.
-In simpler terms, the top of the lower jaw bone—the mandible—will actually touch the temporal bone.
-Put those two bones in contact long enough and they’ll both appear to be wearing away.
+When the articular disc is displaced long enough, it will eventually perforate or more likely fragment.
+When this occurs, the mandibular condyle will contact the inferior surface of the glenoid fossa.
+In simpler terms, the top of the lower jawbone—the mandibular condyle—will touch the temporal bone.
+Put those two bones in contact long enough and they will appear to be wearing away.

 Does that condition also change the patient’s occlusion?
 Definitely!

-When discussing this situation with a patient, I often simplify things by saying, “The top of your lower jaw bone actually rubs against the temple bone of the skull, and the two bones can wear flat.
-The bone is literally going away and it hurts.”
-Now, I admit that’s an over-simplification and if you want to review the osteoclastic activity of bone under pressure that will give you a more realistic picture (Google: “Osteoclast”).
-But if you want to think of it as two bones grating against each other—and that’s certainly what it sounds like, that’s okay.
+When discussing this situation with a patient, you could say, “The top of your lower jawbone actually rubs against the temple bone of the skull and the two bones are wearing flat.
+The bone is actually going away and that can be painful.”
+Now I admit that’s an oversimplification and you may want to review the process of osteoclastic activity of bone under pressure.
+That will give you a more realistic picture; type ‘osteoclast’ in your favorite search engine.
+But if you want to just think about two bones grating against each other– that’s what it sounds like after all– that’s perfectly okay.

-Your patient with degenerative arthritis of the TMJ, however, can actually be helped with a properly designed oral appliance.
+In most cases, your patient with degenerative arthritis of the TMJ can be helped with a properly designed oral appliance, or appliances.

-My approach with the arthritic patient is to design an appliance that will center the condyle or condyles in the glenoid fossae and, perhaps even more importantly, create some space between condyle and temporal bone.
-This accomplishes four important things:
+The approach I recommend is to center the condyle or condyles in the glenoid fossa as well as possible and create some space between the condyle and fossa.
+This accomplishes four important things

-- With space between the condyle and temporal bone maintained, the body will actually produce new soft tissue in place of the cartilage disc.
-Will this be a healthy cartilage disc?
-NO. The patient will never have a cartilage disc again.
-The new tissue growth will be more like scar tissue.
+- With space between the condyle and temporal bone maintained, over time the body will produce new soft tissue—a pseudo disc—to replace the cartilage disc.
+Will this be a new and healthy cartilage disc?
+No. The patient should not expect to have a cartilage disc in this joint again.
+The new soft tissue will be more like scar tissue.
 But it will suffice.
 It will prevent the two bones from grinding against each other.

-- If the TMJs cannot comfortably accept firm loading, find out why.
+- When the TMJs can comfortably accept firm loading